 While a transfer bonus to Avianca LifeMiles isn’t uncommon, it's still exciting since it opens the door to some outstanding redemption value.
 That is, of course, if you’re willing to deal with LifeMiles in the first place.

-On the other hand, the program is notorious for less-than-stellar customer service.
-Plus, its award search engine tends to show inconsistent (at best) award availability.
+On the other hand, the program can be frustrating to deal with — from award availability outages to inconsistent award search results.
 As a result, many award travelers are reluctant to book with LifeMiles unless they’ve found a particularly fantastic redemption.

 Bottom line: If you need to make a Star Alliance award booking, you should absolutely check availability with LifeMiles.
 With few exceptions, if there’s availability, LifeMiles will provide the best redemption rate.